 Q: How does housing work?

-A: Driscoll Scholars are required to live in Holy Cross residence halls while enrolled at Holy Cross unless they qualify for a housing exemption.
+A: Driscoll Scholars are required to live in Holy Cross residence halls while enrolled at Holy Cross.
 After transferring, students will be subject to Notre Dame’s housing policy, which does not guarantee on-campus housing for transfer students.
 Transfer students are placed on a waiting list for housing and receive dorm assignments as space becomes available.